-HELLO and Welcome!
-I am so glad you stopped by.
+WELCOME!
+I'm so glad you stopped by.

 My name is Fran Mason.
-I am an author, illustrator, and fine artist with strong (very strong !) oddball leanings.
+I am an author, illustrator, and fine artist with strong (very strong) oddball leanings!

-I grew up in a rural community in SE Michigan (USA) and it was there that I happily spent my days climbing trees, riding bikes and running through sprinklers.
-Once we made a homemade slip n' slide from a plastic paint tarp and it was marvelous fun.
-This infuriated my father because we were not supposed touch his stuff (the tarp) and had matted a giant swath of grass in his manicured backyard!
-One can only imagine his rancor when we dug swimming pool holes in the yard for our Barbies(those were really, really deep holes) or tried to dig our way to China!
+I grew up in a rural community in SE Michigan (USA) and it was there that I happily spent my days climbing trees, riding bikes and running through the sprinklers.
+Once we made a homemade slip 'N slide from a plastic paint tarp and it was marvelous fun.
+This infuriated my father because we matted his manicured lawn!
+One can only imagine his upset when we dug swimming pools for our Barbies all over

 My visual work is the blend of childhood inspirations, COLOR•COLOR•COLOR, and a sort of off-kilter, oddball perspective on life.
-If I start chuckling to myself while working, I know I am on the right track!

 I am particularly inspired by the work of fine artists Jean-Michel Basquiat, Jean DuBuffet and Alice Neel.
 Illustrators Quentin Blake, Henrik Drescher, Oliver Jeffers, Valeri Gorbachev, and Melissa Sweet, along with cartoonist-graphic novelist Lynda Barry all rock my world!
 Other influences include children's art, outliers and outsiders, design and toys from the 50's-70's, and Primitive art/Art Brut.